mxrch/penglab/README.md

 * Hydra
 * SSH (with ngrok).

-You only need a Google Account to use Google Colab, and to use ngrok for SSH.
+You only need a Google Account to use Google Colab, and to use ngrok for SSH (optional).

 ## How to use it ?
 1. Go on : https://colab.research.google.com/github/mxrch/penglab/blob/master/penglab.ipynb